Swamptk/LPGPriceScrapper/README.md

 It can be shown to the user with graphs using `matplotlib.pyplot` and `seaborn`, producing a `.png` file.

+The only file needed to run the app is the `main.py` file.
+However, I have added some example files to show an example of the result of running the program.

 ## Requirements
 In order to run the app you will need the mentioned libraries as well as `colorama` installed in your preferred Python environment (required Python 3.7 or above).